The Lost Boys (musical)

-The Lost Boys: A New Musical is an upcoming 2026 musical with music and lyrics by American indie pop/rock band the Rescues and a book by David Hornsby and Chris Hoch.
-It is based on the 1987 comedy horror cult classic film The Lost Boys.
+The Lost Boys: A New Musical is a musical with music and lyrics by American indie pop/rock band the Rescues and a book by David Hornsby and Chris Hoch, based on the 1987 comedy horror cult classic film The Lost Boys.

-The show's Broadway premiere is directed by Michael Arden, and is set to open at the Palace Theatre in April 2026.
+Directed by Michael Arden, the show opened at the Palace Theatre on Broadway in April 2026.

 Development

-Producers Patrick Wilson, James Carpinello, and Marcus Chait had issues securing the stage rights for The Lost Boys from Warner Bros. until the COVID-19 lockdowns in 2020: "We had a lot of time to Zoom, a lot of time to meet with masks and talk about how we bring vampires to life."
+Producers Patrick Wilson, James Carpinello, and Marcus Chait had issues securing the stage rights for The Lost Boys from Warner Bros until the COVID-19 lockdowns in 2020: "We had a lot of time to Zoom, a lot of time to meet with masks and talk about how we bring vampires to life."
 Director Michael Arden suggested The Rescues as the musical's lyricists and composers, and the musical's producing team reached out to the band at a concert in 2021.
 An industry-only presentation of The Lost Boys was held on March 14, 2025.

-On October 14, 2025, single "Have to Have You" featuring Slash was released along with a music video to promote the musical.
-A subsequent EP—The Santa Carla Sessions—is slated to be released on Halloween.
+The song "Have to Have You" was released as a single on October 14, 2025, along with a video to promote the musical.
+The recorded demo featured an electric guitar solo from Slash.
+The subsequent EP The Santa Carla Sessions was released on Halloween, featuring two additional songs from the musical: "Wild" and "Belong to Someone".

-On November 6, Cassie Levy announced she was exiting the production.
+Broadway previews at the Palace Theatre began March 27, 2026, and The Lost Boys opened April 26, receiving mixed to positive reviews.